Rodrigo Pinho: Marítimo

 On 29 June 2017, Pinho signed a four-year contract with Marítimo.

 Benfica

 On 23 June 2021, Pinho joined Benfica on a five-year deal with the club.
-Quickly out during all the rest of the season after just 3 games and one goal, due to a severe injury (ruptured cruciate ligament).
+However, he was quickly ruled out for all the rest of the season after just 3 games (one goal), due to a ruptured cruciate ligament.

 Coritiba

-On 29 December 2022, Pinha transferred from Benfica to Brazilian club Coritiba in a €2,5m transfer fee.
+On 29 December 2022, Pinho moved from Benfica to Brazilian club Coritiba in a €2,5 million transfer.
+On 3 January 2024, his contract with Coritiba was terminated by mutual agreement.

+Estrela da Amadora

+On the same day he left Coritiba, Pinho returned to Portugal, signing a one-and-a-half-year contract with Primeira Liga side Estrela da Amadora.